stiles/FlightTracer/README.md

 ## Configuration

-Flight tracer supports the following configurations:
+FlightTracer supports the following configurations:

 - **Aircraft IDs or metadata URL**: Provide either a list of ICAO codes or a metadata URL to extract aircraft information.
 - **AWS credentials or profile**: Pass AWS credentials as a dictionary, specify an AWS profile, or set them as environment variables.